 HUMAN PAPILLOMAVIRUS (HPV)

-What is HPV?
 Human papillomavirus (HPV) is a virus.
 Like all viruses, HPV causes infection by entering cells.
-Once inside a cell, HPV takes control of the cell’s internal machinery and uses it to make copies of itself.
+Once inside a cell, HPV takes control of its internal machinery and uses it to make copies of itself.
 These copies then infect other nearby cells.
 HPV infection is a slow process.
 In most people, the immune system clears the body of HPV before it causes disease.
 HPV infections can cause genital warts.
 HPV infections also can cause changes in cells that can lead to cancer over time, including cancer of the cervix.

 How is HPV spread?